How Do I Use Instagram Filters?

 This filter is great for specifying your search.
 An influencer’s bio is the short section right underneath their name where they usually write a few words to describe themselves and their content.
 Say, for example, you’ve selected the interest “Fitness & Yoga,” but want to eliminate all fitness-related profiles from your search.
 A good way to do this is to put “yoga” in this section.
 This way, all influencers with yoga in their bio will appear in your search results.

-The bio is filtered by an exact phrase.
-If you type something like “Foodie in the UK,” you’ll only get profiles that have exactly that phrase in their bio.
-To make the most of this filter, it might be a good idea to do some research beforehand to see what words best describe the content you’re looking for.
-This filter is also great if you’re looking to connect with specific communities like LGBT or Expats.
+Note: The bio is filtered by an exact phrase.
+For example, if you type "yoga", the profile below that says "YOGA" would be excluded.
+It's a good idea to do some research beforehand to see what words best describe the content you’re looking for.

 Ethnicity